Measles

 - Exclusion:

-- People suspected or confirmed of having measles should be excluded from work, school, or child care and should voluntarily self-isolate at home until for days after rash onset (day of rash onset is counted as Day 0).
+- People suspected or confirmed of having measles should be excluded from work, school, or child care and should voluntarily self-isolate at home until for days after rash onset (day of rash onset is counted as day 0).

 - In health care facilities, patients suspected of having measles should be placed in a negative pressure room.
 If a negative pressure room is unavailable, place the patient in a room alone with the door closed.
+CDC has infection prevention and control recommendations for measles in healthcare settings on their website.

 - Ensure only people who are immune to measles are allowed to come in contact with the case until at least for days after rash onset.